Welcome to our School Council.

 “Being a school councillor is fun and interesting.
 We help to make decisions which make our school a more exciting and enjoyable place to learn.”

-At Tanfield Lea Community Primary School, the School Council is made up of elected children from Y2 to Y6.
-The councillors are good role models who are interested representing the student voice and views.
+At Tanfield Lea Community Primary School, the School Council is made up of elected children from Year 2 to Year 6.
+The councillors are good role models who are interested in representing the voice of the student.

-On a termly basis, our school council collaborates with SNAG representatives (School Nutritional Action Group) from Taylor Shaw (School meal caterers) to discuss healthy diets, ensure the school meals offer variety and good nutrition and to improve the quality of lunchtimes.
-They have also taste tested a variety of foods in order to implement changes to weekly menus.
+On a termly basis, our school council takes part in a SNAG session (School Nutritional Action Group) with representatives from Chartwells (School meal caterers) to discuss healthy diets, ensure school meals offer variety and good nutrition and to improve the quality of lunchtimes.
+They also taste test a variety of foods in order to implement changes to weekly menus.

-They have worked with our Head Teacher to discuss the ethos of the school and have been involved in some interviews for new members of staff.
+In the past, they have worked with our Head Teacher to discuss the ethos of the school and have been involved in some interviews for new staff members.

 Our councillors demonstrate good communicate skills.
 They develop ideas and cascade opinions back and forth between the school council group and their classmates, ensuring that the student voice from within the school community is heard and valued.